 Annual and half year financial reports must be in line with information required by the Corporations Act, the ASX Listing Rules and the ASX Corporate Governance Principles.
 Required are a statement of comprehensive income (profit and loss statement), a statement of financial position (balance sheet), a statement of cash flows and a statement of retained earnings, all with commentary and any other significant information needed by an investor to make an informed assessment of the entity’s financial performance and financial position.
 So making sure you have a strong financial reporting system in place is critical, as is communicating those results in the right way.
 The Social Divide Index reveals that ASX 100 companies are taking to social media to enhance communication and transparency, with the research showing an increasing stakeholder appetite for receiving results-related communication via social media channels.

 The ASX has tightened the rules last December so that companies seeking to list must satisfy a tougher Net Tangible Asset test which lifts the bar from $3 million to $4 million or a market capitalisation of $15 million (up from $10 million).
 They’re also required to have $1.5 million in working capital and conform to a minimum free float quota of 20 percent (the proportion of the company shares actively traded rather than held in a restricted state by insiders).
 With tougher listing guidelines in place and the obvious rigour required around preparing financial plans, statements and forecasts, getting the right financial reporting tools in place to better prepare for an impending IPO is one step that CFO’s shouldn’t be taking for granted.
-Take a look at Inside Info's SlideShare presentation for more information on CPM in the cloud, and download the Gartner CPM Magic Quadrant reports to learn more about why Host Analytics featured so highly.
+Take a look and download the Gartner CPM Magic Quadrant reports to learn more.